The Small Business Guide to Cyber Attacks

-In today’s increasingly connected world, it’s more important than ever to the be aware of the potential risks your business could face online and how cybercrime affects businesses.
-A cyber-attack has the potential to be financially and reputationally devastating for a small business if you do not have the appropriate precautions in place.
+In today’s increasingly digital world, it’s more important than ever to be aware of the risks your small business could face online.
+Cybercrime can impact businesses in several ways, and a cyber-attack has the potential to cause financial and reputational damage to a small business or sole trader.

-One way to define cyber-attack is as a criminal activity where a computer system, network or application is attacked or hacked, with the aim of stealing, destroying or holding data ransom.
+A cyber-attack is a criminal activity where a computer system, network or application is attacked or hacked with the aim of stealing, destroying or holding data to ransom.

-Cybercrime in business poses an ongoing threat, and it’s worth having an understanding of what a cyber attack would look like, what you can do to safeguard your business and how to take action if you fall victim to a cyber-attack.
+Cybercrime poses an ongoing threat to small businesses.
+Therefore, it’s important to understand what a cyber-attack is, what one looks like, the measures you can take to safeguard your business and how to act if you fall victim to any form of cybercrime.

 What are the cyber statistics in the UK?